 Authors and writers plan, research and write books, scripts, storyboards, plays, essays, speeches, manuals, specifications and other non-journalistic articles for publication or presentation.
 They are employed by advertising agencies, governments, large corporations, private consulting firms, publishing firms, multimedia/new-media companies and other establishments, or they may be self-employed.
 (National Occupational Classification)

-This profile page includes information about: Copywriters, Poets, Playwrights, Screenwriters, Game Writers, Lexicographers, Sports Writers and Food Critics.
-Select links on the right menu to learn about Technical & Scientific Writers, Editors, Public Relations Officers and Journalists.
+This profile page also includes information about: Copywriters, Poets, Playwrights, Screenwriters, Game Writers, Lexicographers, Sports Writers and Food Critics.
+Select links on the right menu to learn about Technical & Scientific Writers, Editors, Public Relations Officers and Journalists (incl.
+Sports Journalists).

 Find detailed information about the occupation, including typical duties and working conditions, in the links below: